EDUCBA Logo

 • According to the book, no choice is open to us in a neutral way, and we are all vulnerable to biases.

-• The book gives access to useful “choice architecture” to nudge people toward the best decisions.
+• The book provides useful “choice architecture” to nudge people toward the best decisions.

 • Get libertarian paternalism-based ideas to make the best decisions financially.

-• The book teaches everyone the gap between what the authors term Econs and Humans.
+• The book teaches everyone the gap between the author’s terms Econs and Humans.

 Book #9: Scarcity